-For over four decades, the LEC’s Judicial Education Program has helped train the nation’s judges and justices in basic economics, accounting, statistics, regulatory analysis, and other related disciplines.
-The Program offers intellectually rigorous, balanced, and timely education programs to the nation’s judges and justices in the belief that the fundamental principles of a free and just society depend on a knowledgable and well educated judiciary.
-To date, over 5,000 federal and state judges from all 50 states and the District of Columbia, including three current U.S. Supreme Court Justices, have participated in at least one of the LEC’s judicial education programs.
+For almost 50 years, the LEC’s Judicial Education Program has helped train the nation’s judges and justices in economics, finance, accounting, statistics, and scientific methodology.
+The Program offers intellectually rigorous, balanced, and timely education programs in the belief that the fundamental principles of a free and just society depend on a knowledgeable and well educated judiciary.
+To date, over 5,000 federal and state judges from all 50 states and the District of Columbia, including four current U.S. Supreme Court Justices, have participated in at least one of the LEC’s judicial education programs.
 As one JEP participant put it: the courses have “made us better at our work and improved the administration of justice.”

 Course offerings include:

 Judicial Symposia: The symposia provide a focused analysis of current legal and public policy issues in a dynamic format that combines lectures and debates over periods as short as two days to as long as a week.
 Leading attorneys, economists, and public policy experts provide a basic grounding in the fundamentals of pressing legal issues and debate them from opposing viewpoints.

 For questions, please contact:

 email@example.com | 703.993.9964